By far the most frequent questions I get from ‘pre-purchase’ demonstration clients about steam and combination steam ovens are these:

 - 'what is a steam oven exactly?'
 Or, sometimes, 'what is a combi steam oven?'

-A quick and (very) potted history for you: domestic steam oven technology has been around for almost 20 years - French brand De Dietrich lays claim to selling the first in-home steam ovens in 1997, with Gaggenau launching the first fully plumbed versions in 1999 (the German manufacturer’s technology and performance is still widely regarded as the benchmark for this category).
-Since then, most of the world’s major kitchen appliance manufacturers have added steam and combination steam ovens to their catalogues.
+Before I answer those questions, a quick history for you: domestic steam oven technology has been around for almost 20 years - French brand De Dietrich lays claim to selling the first in-home steam ovens in 1997, with Gaggenau launching the first fully plumbed versions in 1999.
+The German manufacturer’s technology and performance is still widely regarded as the benchmark for this category.
+Since then, most of the world’s major kitchen appliance manufacturers have added steam and combination steam ovens to their ranges.

 So what is a steam oven?
 And how is it different to a combination steam oven?

-Essentially, a steam oven is one which cooks using wet heat, through the input of steam to the oven cavity.
-They steam food in the same way as a stovetop steaming basket which sits on top of a saucepan, but with a much greater degree of ease, efficiency and control.
+Essentially, a steam oven cooks using wet heat, through the input of steam to the oven cavity.
+They steam food in the same way as a stovetop steaming basket which sits on top of a saucepan, but with greater ease, efficiency and control.

 Some steam and combi steam ovens work via a water tank in the side or top of the oven which runs into a small reservoir (evaporator) at the bottom of the oven - the tank is manually filled, and the evaporator heats up to produce the steam.
 Others create the steam outside the cavity before injecting it in.
 You can also buy fully plumbed combi steam ovens, which have the added bonus of not needing to be refilled or emptied by hand.
 Both ‘tank’ and plumbed versions are efficient and should be easy to use once you know the basics.

 Why buy a steam/combination steam oven?

 Wondering whether you should blow the kitchen budget and put a steam or combi steam oven on the must-have list?